 In November 1784, Maryland’s assembly approved a plan “establishing a company for opening and extending the navigation of the river Patowmack (Potomac)” and on December 13, 1784, Virginia concurred.

-“The Patowmack Company” was formally established and Washington was put at the helm.
+“The Patowmack Canal Company” was formally established and Washington was put at the helm.

-In 1793, Harry Lee apparently thought the investment looked solid and took out a 900-year lease on the newly chartered land, calling it Matildaville.
+In 1793, Harry Lee apparently thought the investment looked solid and took out a 900-year lease on the newly chartered land, calling it Matildaville, Va.

-The Patwomack Canal was built to navigate around five areas of rapids on the Potomac River that were impassable (House Falls, Shenandoah Falls, Seneca Falls, Great Falls, and Little Falls).
+The Patwomack Canal was built as a way to navigate around five areas of rapids on the Potomac River in northern Virginia that were impassable (House Falls, Shenandoah Falls, Seneca Falls, Great Falls, and Little Falls).

-It was an amazing feat to attempt.
-At Great Falls, the Potomac River drops 76 feet in less than a mile through a gorge that narrows from 1,000 feet wide to less than 100 feet through Mather Gorge.
-It is one of the steepest and most dramatic rapids of any eastern river.
+For instance, at Great Falls, the Potomac River drops 76 feet in less than a mile and runs through a gorge that narrows from 1,000 feet wide to less than 100 feet.
+Mather Gorge is one of the steepest and most dramatic rapids of any river on the East Coast.

 Upstream of Great Falls, locks weren’t needed.
 Instead, the river was dredged and boulders moved to accommodate passage.
 Downstream at Great and Little Falls, canal locks were used to counter elevation changes from the Potomac Gorge to Georgetown.